kirolosadel02/kirolosadel02/README.md

 # Hi there 👋, I'm Kirolos Adel!

-I'm a third-year **Computer Science** student at Cairo University, passionate about software development and back-end engineering.
+I'm a senior **Computer Science** student at Cairo University, passionate about software development and back-end engineering.
 I've gained hands-on experience through internships at **CIB** and **EVA Pharma**, where I developed RESTful APIs using .NET Core Web API and implemented security features like rate limiting.

 Proficient in **C++**, **C#**, **Python**, and **Java**, I've worked on projects such as a **Image Processor** and a **Library Management System**, utilizing technologies like Django and SQL.
 I'm also actively involved in competitive programming, including the **ECPC 2023**.